PDF Forms Hub

 Fact Name Description

-Purpose The IRS Schedule C (Form 1040) is used to report income or loss from a business operated as a sole proprietorship.
+Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income or loss from their business.

-Filing Requirement Taxpayers must file Schedule C if they have net earnings of $400 or more from self-employment.
+Filing Requirement Taxpayers must file Schedule C if they have net earnings from self-employment of $400 or more.

-Net Profit or Loss The net profit or loss from Schedule C is transferred to the individual’s Form 1040.
+Net Profit or Loss The form calculates net profit or loss by subtracting total expenses from total income.

-Record Keeping Taxpayers must maintain accurate records of income and expenses to support their Schedule C filing.
+Record Keeping Taxpayers should maintain accurate records of income and expenses to support their Schedule C filings.

-State-Specific Forms Some states require additional forms for business income; check state tax authority for details.
+State-Specific Forms Some states require additional forms for self-employment income; check state laws for compliance.